 The requirements in this section cover raw materials used in the manufacture of linoleum flooring.
-Both Jute used in the backing of the flooring and linseed oil used in the manufacture of the linoleum cement must fulfil the requirements.
+Both jute used in the backing of the flooring and linseed oil used in the manufacture of the linoleum cement must fulfil the requirements.
+Because linoleum flooring manufacturers may buy their raw materials from a multitude of suppliers, it may be accepted that the license holder documents the requirement for 50% of its jute and linseed oil total purchases.

-Furthermore, the chemicals used in the manufacture of the linoleum cement must fulfil the requirements from the section 1.5.1 Chemicals.
+The chemicals used in the manufacture of the linoleum cement must fulfil the requirements from the section 1.5.1 Chemicals.

-O10 Flax (linen) and other bast fibres
+O10 Flax (linen), other bast fibres and linseed oil

-Flax (linen) and other bast fibres (e.g., hemp, jute, and ramie) may only be cultivated using pesticides permitted according to Regulation (EC) No 1107/2009.
+Flax (linen), other bast fibres (e.g., hemp, jute, and ramie) and linseed oil may only be cultivated/harvested from cultures using pesticides permitted according to Regulation (EC) No 1107/2009.